noodldocs/noodldocs.github.io/2.4/guides/navigation/web-navigation/multi-level-navigation/README.md

 # Multi Level Navigation

 ## What you will learn in this guide
-In this guide we will look at using multiple [Page Routers](/nodes/navigation/page-router/) to achieve multiple levels of navigation hierarchies.
+In this guide we will look at using multiple [Page Routers](/nodes/navigation/page-router/) to achieve navigation hierarchies with multiple levels.
 We will use the [Navigate](/nodes/navigation/navigate/) and [Navigate To Path](/nodes/navigation/navigate-to-path/) nodes to move between the different **Pages** of the App.

-This is used when your **Pages** are routed to URLs where each subroute managed their own routes.
-For example you may have a section of your app, "Products", that you reach through the URL "https://mydomain.com/products", which in turn has subsections, "https://mydomain.com/products/steel", "https://mydomain.com/products/wood", "https://mydomain.com/products/plastics".
-Then you have another section "Settings", with URL "https://mydomain.com/settings" which have two sections "https://mydomain.com/settings/company", "https://mydomain.com/settings/user".
+This is used when your **Pages** are routed to URLs where each subroute manages their own routes.
+For example you may have a section of your app, "Products", that you reach through the URL `https://mydomain.com/products`, which in turn has three subsections:
+* `/products/steel`
+* `/products/wood`
+* `/products/plastics`

+There's another section, "Settings", with the URL `https://mydomain.com/settings`.
+It has two subsections:
+* `/settings/company`
+* `/settings/user`

 ## Overview
-We will go through the following steps in the tutorial
+We will go through the following steps:

-* Add and configure multiple layers of **Page Routers**.
+1. Add and configure multiple layers of **Page Routers**.
-* Use the **Navigate** node to move between pages within each **Page Router**.
+2. Use the **Navigate** node to move between pages within each **Page Router**.
-* Use the **Navigate To Path** to navigate in multiple **Page Routers** in one go.
+3. Use the **Navigate To Path** to navigate in multiple **Page Routers** in one go.

-If you are new to Web Type Navigation you should go through the - [Basic Navigation](/guides/navigation/web-navigation/basic-navigation/) guide first.
+If you are new to Web Type Navigation you should go through the [Basic Navigation](/guides/navigation/web-navigation/basic-navigation/) guide first.
 We will build upon the example built in that guide.
 If needed you can first import the base project by clicking the "import" button below.

 <div class="ndl-images">